 Under the overarching theme “Building a Better Europe for Citizens” EPSA 2021 aims to showcase and reward cases submitted by public administrations which have found new solutions in public service delivery and policy-making for the increasingly complex, difficult to address and often multi-dimensional challenges faced by the public sector in Europe.

-This year, we received 126 applications in total.
+In 2021 cycle, we received 126 applications in total.
 After a thorough evaluation, 18 applications were preselected to be presented to the jury.
 In the final stage, the three best projects in three categories – Innovation, Green and Digital – have been praised during the Award Ceremony on 29 November 2021.

 In the category ‘Green’